Velikolay/tweakology/README.md

 ## Usage

-Initializing the TweakologyAgent in your AppDelegate will let you apply existing tweak configurations as well as creating new tweaks with the help of the Tweakology App.
+Initializing the TweakologyAgent in your ideally in your the app's main function will allow you apply existing tweak configurations as well as creating new tweaks with the help of the Tweakology App.
 For production usecases only initialize the TweakologyEngine and keep the TweakologyAgent disabled.

 ### Swift